-Perhaps it's ironic that recycling any material, lead included, is born from our human desire to achieve a sustainable economy.
+Perhaps it's ironic that recycling any material, lead including, is born from our human desire to achieve a sustainable economy.
 Indeed, pyrometallurgy may be a successful and reliable process, making the circular economy of lead a reality for over a century now, but it comes at a heavy cost to the environment.
 The recycling of lead has come a long way, but this isn't enough.

-With Fenix^{Pb}, we aim to deliver a truly sustainable and low-cost recycling industry for the lead-acid battery, whilst improving economic and environmental footprints, and bringing a next-generation, high-energy density lead-acid battery to the market.
+With Fenix^{Pb}, we aim to deliver a truly sustainable and low-cost recycling industry for the lead-acid battery - whilst improving the economic and environmental footprints, and bringing to the market a next-generation, high energy density lead-acid battery.

-FenixPb - towards sustainable green recycling

-Fenix^{Pb} uses refined mechanical separation and a patented hydrometallurgical process to afford a proprietary leady oxide battery paste.
+Fenix^{Pb} - towards sustainable areen recycling Fenix^{Pb} uses refined mechanical patented and separation а hydrometallurgical process to afford a proprietary leady oxide battery paste.
 In terms of its environmental credentials, the process brings about the following: